michail-tzoufras/LendingAtlas/README.md

 A platform for assessing risk in micro-lending.
 Please find the slides associated with this project [here](https://drive.google.com/open?id=1ejxnE_gvRhf6n6RGqNMrEHwo2j7aHA5CkmFvz4YNKso).

 ## Motivation
 Nearly 70% percent of the world population has no credit history and is ineligible for loans from almost every institution.
-Yet many companies and individuals would be willing to extend loans if there was a way to assess the risk.
+Yet many companies and individuals would be inclined to extend loans if there was a way to assess the risk.
 And although a&mdash;somewhat-opaquely-calculated&mdash;credit score can be derived from the available data it is not suitable for identifying and explaining the underlying factors.
-A comprehensive picture of the risk profile would facilitate significant increase in lending and benefit both the lenders and borrowers.
+A comprehensive picture of the risk profile would facilitate significant increase in lending to the benefit of both lenders and borrowers.

-When employing data to assess creditworthiness, the standard approach is to tabulate the available categorical information (geographic location, gender, sector etc.) and run logistic regression or random forest to produce a probability of default, i.e. a credit score.
+When employing data to assess creditworthiness, the standard approach is to tabulate the categorical information (geographic location, activity, sector etc.) and run logistic regression or random forest on thousands of orthogonal features to produce a probability of default, i.e. a credit score.
 An alternative approach should provide insights that go beyond a single numerical value.

 ## Approach